What is fetal echocardiography?

 What happens during fetal echo?

-A specially trained pediatric cardiologist, maternal-fetal specialist, obstetrician, or radiologist does fetal echo.
+A specially trained pediatric cardiologist, maternal-fetal medicine specialist, obstetrician, or radiologist does fetal echo.
 In general, the steps include:

 - You will lie on an exam table.
 You won’t likely need to change your clothes.